fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

     - Adjusted the name of Inquisition Crisis policy to Schism.
     - Incorrect text “Convert to an urban tile” no longer appears when placing a Unique Improvement.
     - Updated Terrace Farm description and functionality text when playing as Inca.
-    - The Buganda Social Policies Ng’oma and Interlacustrine now display “(Coastal)” text for Kabaka’s Lake, when viewing the Government menu.
+    - The Buganda Social Policies Ng'oma and Interlacustrine now display “(Coastal)” text for Kabaka's Lake, when viewing the Government menu.
-    - Incorrect Treasure Convoy information has been removed from Distant Town’s detail page.
+    - Incorrect Treasure Convoy information has been removed from Distant Town's detail page.
     - Resolved several localization and display issues affecting text clarity:
 - **Tooltips**
     - [★] Production cost description for Buildings and Wonders now appears in the tooltip in the City production panel.